cagov/design-system/README.md

 ### Directory structure

 The code for all the components is in ```/components```.
 Each directory contains the entire package for each component published to npm.
 The markdown files in each component's directory provide the content used in the component gallery section of the <a href="https://designsystem.webstandards.ca.gov/">design system site</a>.
 Any modification to a component's code or documentation should be associated with a new version of the component being published.
 Publishing a new version of a component to npm will run the scripts that publish its code to the CA CDN.
+More information on component development in the <a href="/tree/main/components#readme">component readme</a>.

 The rest of the site content is in ```/docs```
 - ```/docs/pages```: markdown for additional pages